 - 2 tsp of dried Mint

 - 1 cup granulated sugar (or granulated monk sugar if you want a keto version).

 Grind all herbs and berries to a fine powder in a mortar or pestle or coffee grinder.
 Carefully sieve off large bits and then grind again.
 Again sieve off any large pieces.
 You should be left with a fine soft powder with no gritty bits!

 Mix ground spices with granulated sugar.
 Place in jar, cap and let sit overnight before using.

 Wild Spice Infused Honey

-Make the wild spice mixture a per the previous recipe.
+Make another batch of the wild spice mixture per the previous recipe.
 Instead of adding sugar blend the spices into a cup of honey.
-Place the honey in a mason jar and place into the top of a double boiler and gently warm off and on for 3-5 days.
+Place the honey in a mason jar and place into the top of a double boiler and gently warm off and on for 3-4 days.

 Just keep it on the lowest setting and remember to replenish the water.
 I basically keep it on all day and turn it off at night.

 The longer it warms the tastier – and more medicinal your honey.
 To pour off for use, simply heat the honey up and sieve off the plant material.

 • ¾ cup spice-infused honey